gatsbyjs/gatsby/docs/blog/2018-10-09-uptick-docs-contributions-hacktoberfest/index.md

 A doc qualifies to be in the .org site if it:

-Deals with a piece of Gatsby-maintained software (e.g. pertains to code in the Gatsby OSS repository [www.github.com/gatsbyjs/gatsby](www.github.com/gatsbyjs/gatsby)), a core dependency of the code in the Gatsby OSS repo, or a third-party software that works well with Gatsby and is in high demand
+1. Deals with a piece of Gatsby-maintained software (e.g. pertains to code in the Gatsby OSS repository [www.github.com/gatsbyjs/gatsby](www.github.com/gatsbyjs/gatsby)), a core dependency of the code in the Gatsby OSS repo, or a third-party software that works well with Gatsby and is in high demand

-Yes? --> Belongs in the docs (to make sure we don’t have to maintain docs about core dependencies and third-party software, we will focus on linking to their docs as much as possible)
+- Yes? --> Belongs in the docs (to make sure we don’t have to maintain docs about core dependencies and third-party software, we will focus on linking to their docs as much as possible)

-No --> Belongs in blog, marketing, Twitter, podcast, starter library, plugin library, etc.
+- No --> Belongs in blog, marketing, Twitter, podcast, starter library, plugin library, etc.

-Helps further something on the developer experience journey:
+2. Helps further something on the [developer journey](https://pronovix.com/blog/analyzing-api-docs-and-dx-patterns-best-banking-developer-portals):

-- Discover
-- Evaluate
-- Get Started
-- Implement & Troubleshoot
-- Celebrate & Share
-- Contribute & Maintain
+_Discover_
+_Evaluate_
+_Get Started_
+_Implement & Troubleshoot_
+_Celebrate & Share_
+_Contribute & Maintain_

-  Yes? --> Belongs in the docs
+- Yes? --> Belongs in the docs
-  No? --> Does not belong in the docs
+- No? --> Does not belong in the docs

 ### Someone wants to create a new doc

 Does doc already exist?

-Yes --> Is there a discovery problem?
-If so, solve it No --> move ahead
+- Yes --> Is there a discovery problem?
+If so, solve it
+- No --> move ahead

 Is there a demand to create the doc?

-No --> don't create it
+- No --> don't create it
-Yes --> move ahead
+- Yes --> move ahead

 Does the doc qualify to be in the /docs/?

-Yes --> Create it
+- Yes --> Create it
-No --> Don't create it
+- No --> Don't create it

 ### Someone wants to create new categories in the docs sidebar

 Is there a category that the doc(s) could fit in that has more than 5-7 docs in it?

-No --> Move on
+- No --> Move on
-Yes --> Put in existing category
+- Yes --> Put in existing category

 Would the new category have more than 2 docs in it?

-No --> consider waiting to create the category until there is more than 2 docs Yes --> Create new category
+- No --> consider waiting to create the category until there is more than 2 docs
+- Yes --> Create new category

 ### Someone wants to reorder the categories in the sidebar or shift docs to new categories

 Is there evidence that the reorganization would help further one of the steps on the developer journey?

-No --> Don't reorder the categories
+- No --> Don't reorder the categories
-Yes --> Reorder them and do usability testing to measure the value of the change
+- Yes --> Reorder them and do usability testing to measure the value of the change

 ## Naming criteria